 DePalma said his find provides spectacular new detail to what is perhaps the most important event to ever affect life on Earth.

 “It’s difficult not to get choked up and passionate about this topic,” he said.
 “We look at moment-by-moment records of one of the most notable impact events in Earth’s history.
 No other site has a record quite like that.
 And this particular event is tied directly to all of us — to every mammal on Earth, in fact.
 Because this is essentially where we inherited the planet.
 Nothing was the same after that impact.
 It became a planet of mammals rather than a planet of dinosaurs.

 "As human beings, we descended from a lineage that literally survived in the ashes of what was once the glorious kingdom of the dinosaurs.
 And we’re the only species on the planet that has ever been capable of learning from such an event to the benefit of ourselves and every other organism in our world.”

 At KU, DePalma and Burnham worked with Loren Gurche of the Biodiversity Institute.
-Other co-authors are Jan Smit and Klaudia Kuiper of VU University Amsterdam; Phillip Manning of the University of Manchester; Anton Oleinik of Florida Atlantic University; Peter Larson of the Black Hills Institute of Geological Research Inc.; Florentin Maurrasse of Florida International University; Johan Vellekoop of VU Leuven; and Mark A. Richards and Walter Alvarez of the University of California at Berkeley.
+Other co-authors are Jan Smit and Klaudia Kuiper of VU University Amsterdam; Phillip Manning of the University of Manchester; Anton Oleinik of Florida Atlantic University; Peter Larson of the Black Hills Institute of Geological Research Inc.; Florentin Maurrasse of Florida International University; Johan Vellekoop of VU Leuven; Mark A. Richards of the University of Washington; and Walter Alvarez of the University of California at Berkeley.